kanjieater/ComicEater/README.md

 `yarn main -vv --configFile 'W:\Collection\ComicEater.yml' --convertToSeries`

 ### Flow
-1. ☑ Get all archives at `queueFolders` path
+1. ☑ Get all archives at `queueFolders` path and move them to the `maintenanceFolders`
 1. ☐ Get any metadata available from the `ComicEater.json` file
 1. ☑ Infer each seriesRoot level archives series from file if no existing metadata
 1. ☑ Get metadata from remote sources